PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 We can see that 59% of all women are paid below $93,000 so that means there are more salaries below ninety three thousand for women than for men.
 We can easily prove that by looking at the percentile for men.
 Looking at the outcome we can see that only 53% of the men are being paid less than ninety three thousand.
 The difference is about **11%**.

-📁Let’s put the puzzle together and summarise what we have gathered so far:
+🧩 Let’s put the puzzles together and summarise what we have gathered so far:

 * We know that men are getting paid more than women by about a factor of 5 percent.
-* And we know that there are more lower paid women than lower paid men (59% of the women are lower paid and only 53% percent of men are lower paid)
+* And we know that there are more lower paid women than lower paid men (59% of the women are lower paid and only 53% percent of men are lower paid).
+* There is no significant difference in standard deviation between men and women.
+* Women's minimum wage is 64% higher than men’s.
+* men's maximum salary is 16% higher than women's salary.

 Hang on, there should be something going on here.
 ![DAproject3](https://github.com/user-attachments/assets/ffcb50e7-3249-4775-ab6d-b825bed19618)

-Well, maybe there's some division that is getting paid significantly more than some other department?
+Well, **maybe there's some division that is getting paid significantly more than some other department?**
-And so let's go ahead and break out the salaries by division and let's just see if there's some department that's getting paid way more than another department.
-And maybe, by any chance that division has more men than woman.
+And so let's go ahead and break down the salaries by division and let's just see if there's some department that's getting paid way more than another department.
+And maybe, by any chance, that department has more men than women.
 We need to check that hypothesis.

 Let’s dive in!
 ![Gif Banner-4](https://github.com/user-attachments/assets/8262725f-a850-4f9e-90d1-d747b13193d6)

-Firstly let’s go ahead and break out the average salary by department for the whole workforce and then between women and men.
+Firstly let’s go ahead and break down the average salary by department for the whole workforce and then between women and men.

 <img width="619" alt="Screenshot 2024-09-18 at 23 06 29" src="https://github.com/user-attachments/assets/bb89e6c1-0ca1-4689-8a79-67108717b628">